 In a world where an astonishing 269 billion emails are sent every day, cutting through the virtual noise can be tricky.
 While we all agree that email is a great way of getting in front of prospects and customers, standing out in their inboxes has never been so tough.
-In light of this, we’ve put together seven handy tips for increasing those all-important open rates—and boosting sales as a result.
+In light of this, we’ve put together seven handy tips for increasing email engagement — and boosting sales as a result.

 Focusing solely on acquisition won’t deliver long-term wins; sustained success with email engagement will come when the content is useful, practical content and provide incentives to engaged customers.
 Don’t just plug a product; very few consumers are fans of being sold to.

 2. Invest in a Marketing Automation (MA) Platform